EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 <br>

+## Environment

+The problem consists of a 2D environment, in which an agent must transport waste and recycling from bins to stations.
+The goal of the agent is to transport as much waste and recycling as possible in a fixed period of time.

+- the environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points
+- bins periodically generate tasks to transport a specified amount of recycling or waste (max 100 litres)
+- tasks persist until they are achieved (a bin has at most one task at any time)
+- recycling and waste stations can accept an infinite amount of recycling and waste respectively
+- the agent can recharge at a recharging point
+- the agent's battery capacity is 500
+- the agent can carry 200 litres of recycling or waste at a time
+- recycling and waste must not be mixed – if the agent has loaded waste it must be taken to a waste station before it collects recycling, and if it has loaded recycling it must be taken to a recycling station before waste is loaded
+- the agent can see any bins, stations and recharging points within 30 cells of its current position
+- if a bin is visible, the agent can see if it has a task, and if so, how much recycling or waste is to be disposed of
+- move actions take one timestep and consume 1 unit of battery
+- collecting recycling and waste from a bin and unloading recycling and waste at a station takes one timestep (and consumes no battery)
+- the agent starts out at a recharging point with 500 units of battery and no recycling or waste
+- a run lasts 10,000 timesteps unless the agent runs out of battery, in which case the run is terminated
+- the success (score) of the agent is determined by the total amount of recycling and waste collected

 ## Architecture

 The agent has a reactive architecture with hierarchical control.
 The hierarchy is implemented in the Sense method of DemoLitterAgent as a series of if-conditions.
 The higher the priority the earlier the condition is checked.
 If a condition is met, the corresponding behavior is triggered.
 The behaviors are listed here from highest priority to lowest priority: